Historicity of King Arthur: Ambrosius Aurelianus

 According to Gildas, Ambrosius Aurelianus (also sometimes referred to as Aurelius Ambrosius) was a powerful Romano-British leader in Britain.
 He was renowned for his campaigns against the Saxons, and there is some speculation that he may have commanded the British forces at the Battle of Badon Hill or that the battle was a continuation of his efforts.

 Scholars such as Léon Fleuriot identified Ambrosius Aurelianus with the aforementioned Riothamus figure from Jordanes, an idea which forms part of Fleuriot's hypothesis about the origins of the Arthurian legend.
 Others, such as Geoffrey Ashe, disagree, since Ambrosius is not called "king" until the somewhat-legendary Historia Brittonum.

 Artuir mac Áedán

-Artuir mac Áedán was the eldest son of Áedán mac Gabráin, an Irish king of Dál Riata in the late 6th century.
+Artuir mac Áedán was the eldest son of Áedán mac Gabráin, an Irish king of Dál Riata (in present-day south-west Scotland) in the late 6th century.
 Artuir never himself became king of Dál Riata; his brother Eochaid Buide ruled after their father's death.
 However, Artuir became a war leader when Áedán gave up his role and retired to monastic life, though Áedán was officially still king.
 Thus it was Artuir who led the Scoti of Dál Riata in a war against the Picts, separate from the later war with Northumbria.